Approximate perfect fluid solutions with quadrupole moment

 \section{Linearized quadrupolar metrics}

 Our general goal is to investigate how the quadrupole moment influences the structure of spacetimes that can be used to describe the gravitational field of compact deformed gravitational sources.
 In particular, we aim to find perfect fluid solutions that can be matched with the exterior $q-$metric (\ref{exqmet}).
-Our approach consists in postulating the interior line element and evaluating the energy-momentum tensor from the Einstein equations, a method which was first proposed by Synge and has been applied to find several approximate interior solutions \cite{bqr12,mala05}.
-Once the components of the energy-momentum are calculated, a comparison with the perfect fluid tensor allows us to find explicit expressions for the the density and the pressure, on which standard physical conditions are imposed.